About the checklists

 Language learning is the process through which a learner acquires communicative ability in the target language.
 This process occurs over a period of time, and in a variety of ways, of which the most important is interaction in the language.
 The process takes place within the learner, but it can be supported in a variety of ways, including, but not limited to, formal instruction.

 Support for language learning is most likely to be effective when it is based on a realistic understanding of language acquisition by adults.
 There is a wide range of opportunities for many different actors (including employers and colleagues at work) to support the L2 learning of migrants in many different ways.

 4. Support for work-related language learning

 Support for work-related L2 learning is most likely to be effective when it combines expertise in language learning with an understanding of work requirements.
-In practice (and unsurprisingly, given the range of work requirements), this combination of expertise is rarely combined in a single individual or organisation.
-Consequently, collaboration between actors from different fields, such as language instruction, vocational education and training, labour market support, and the workplace itself, is likely to be required.
+In practice (and unsurprisingly, given the range of work requirements), this combination of expertise is rarely present in a single individual or organisation.
+Consequently, collaboration between actors from different fields, such as language instruction, vocational education and training, labour market support, and the workplace itself, is likely to be desirable.

-L2 teachers and providers typically bring expertise in language teaching in formal settings.
+L2 teachers and providers are expert in teaching language in formal settings.
 Sometimes they also bring expertise in other forms of support for language learning.
 They may also bring expertise in specific vocational fields, though this is less common.

-To provide effective support for work-related language learning, expertise in the relevant vocational field is a pre-requisite.
-This is likely to require L2 teachers and providers to cooperate closely with employers, job centres, trade unions, centres of vocational education and training, and so on can help L2 teachers and providers with this understanding.
-The skills, knowledge and attitudes necessary for cooperation of this kind therefore become an important part of the skill-set required by L2 teachers and providers wanting to support work-related L2 learning.
+To provide effective support for work-related language learning, some understanding of the relevant vocational field is essential.
+Cooperation with employers, job centres, trade unions, centres of vocational education and training, and so on can help L2 teachers and providers with this understanding.
+The skills, knowledge and attitudes necessary for cooperation of this kind are therefore valuable to L2 teachers and providers wanting to support work-related L2 learning.

 Some individuals appear to perform more effectively as language learners than other individuals.
 Their effectiveness may be shaped by many factors, including some that could be considered as ‘competences’, such as personal learning strategies.